iSaluki/phhs6/content/_index.md

 ### 🌐 The website doesn't look like it is in sync with GitHub.
 Why?

 GitHub changes are made in real time, however we only update the live website every hour.
 This can lead to some temporary discrepancies between the website and the source.
+This prevents the webserver from becoming overloaded if there are frequent changes.
+Source is built continuously on GitHub Actions and dropped into the `pages` branch.

 ### 🕵 Do you track me?